k7hoven/np/README.rst

 The idea of ``np`` is to provide a way of creating numpy arrays with a compact syntax and without an explicit function call.
 Making the module name ``np`` subscriptable, while still keeping it essentially an alias for numpy, does this in a clean way.

-Any feedback or suggestions are very welcome: koos.zevenhoven@aalto.fi.
+Any feedback is very welcome: `koos.zevenhoven@aalto.fi`.

 Getting Started
 ===============